Is Second Hand Pallet Racking Worth Buying?

 4. Rusted components

-Buying second-hand pallet racking is buying from the unknown and/or hidden.
-Although most purchasers will know to look for the obvious signs of rust and corrosion, you can’t always tell what’s hidden under a lick of paint.
+Buying second-hand pallet racking is leading you into the unknown with the potential for rusted components.
+Although most purchasers will know to look for the obvious signs of rust and corrosion, you can’t always tell what’s hidden under a fresh lick of paint.

 It is important that your pallet racking is not weakened by rust as the frames will not be able to hold even the allocated weight allowance.

 There is no way of telling where the pallet racking has been kept or how it has been treated.
-Make sure you’re thinking smart about cover ups if you’re buying second hand.
+Make sure you’re thinking smart about cover ups if you’re buying your racking in a used state.